 Another contributing factor to maskne/ acne that should not be negated during this Covid-19 pandemic is emotional stress.
 The constant stream news of the global outbreak of Covid-19 and its impact on the people we care about and our community can take a toll on our emotional wellbeing.
 When we are emotionally stressed, our bodies produce higher amounts of a hormone called corticotropin-releasing-hormone (CRH).
 CRH acts on the sebaceous glands in the skin to increase sebum production.
 Increased sebum production is one of the causes of maskne/ acne.

 Related blogposts for Maskne:

-Now that we’ve learnt about how wearing masks causes acne; let’s move on to understanding how you treat and prevent maskne on your own.
+Now that we’ve learnt about how wearing masks causes acne; let’s move on to understanding how you treat and prevent maskne or pimples on your own.

 Tip #1: Skip the makeup

 This sounds obvious enough but makeup can clog pores and worsen breakouts, especially when the humidity is increased by the mask.
 If you really need to wear makeup, avoid high coverage or heavy formulations and apply on areas of your face above the mask.

 Cleanse right without overdoing it.
 Using astringent cleansers or cleansing too frequently can strip the skin of its protective lipids and worsen skin sensitivity and dryness.
 What you can do is double cleanse- use a remover for makeup and a non-foaming facial cleanser to get a good balance.